FAQ

 Yes, we can help.

-Where a Principal Designer is appointed late in the process, we will still need to review the relevant design information and documentation to understand how design risk and regulatory requirements have been addressed to date.
+Where a Principal Designer is appointed late in the process, we will need to review the relevant design information and documentation

-This review is necessary to allow the Principal Designer role to be discharged properly and will be approached in the same structured way as if we had been instructed earlier in the project.
+This review is necessary to allow the Principal Designer role to be discharged properly and will be approached in the same structured way

 The scope and programme of this work will be agreed proportionately, taking into account the stage the project has reached and the information available.